-We are a collection of individuals – barristers and staff.
-We are involved in a wide variety of activities to benefit a) access to justice and b) the community generally.
+Barristers and staff in Chambers are involved in a wide variety of activities to benefit a) access to justice and b) the community generally.
 We also seek to minimise our impact on the environment.
 The following are some examples of what we do:

 Access to justice

 Our barristers (all independent self-employed practitioners) are regularly involved in providing legal advice and representation on a pro bono basis (i.e. without charge) for the benefit of individuals and organisations who might otherwise be unable to access legal assistance.
-As a Chambers, we work with a number of pro bono legal assistance charities – such as the Bar Pro Bono Unit, the Environmental Law Foundation, and Advocates for International Development (A4ID) – to identify cases where our barristers’ expertise may be most useful.
+As a Chambers, we work with pro bono legal assistance charities – such as the Bar Pro Bono Unit and Support Through Court.
 A number of our barristers have also established arrangements with other organisations, such as Shelter, to help individuals at risk of homelessness, and the Request Initiative, an information law advocacy service.

 Our barristers also work with various international organisations on such matters as assisting the development of new national legal systems, law reform projects, the training of lawyers and judges, and monitoring the fairness of trials and elections.